-Pennywise is a fine choice for an afternoon use, since it provides a mild psychoactive effect.
+Pennywise is a fine choice for an afternoon use since it provides a mild psychoactive effect.
 This strain not only blocks the pain, but it also helps other conditions and symptoms that come with arthritis, like neurological disorders.

 A very powerful indica that will make you quite high.
-Death Star is a perfect late afternoon choice, with high THC levels to take care of pain.
+Death Star is a perfect late afternoon choice, with high THC levels to take care of the pain.
 If you have trouble falling asleep because of your symptoms, Death Star will take care of that, too.

 Being a pure sativa, Power Plant is a perfect way to start your day.
 It will make you talkative, euphoric and full of energy for the entire day.
 This strain has bone-protecting properties and, combined with pain-relieving features, is one of the best strains for arthritis patients.